cgruver/okd4-upi-lab-setup/docs/index.md

 ## Building an OpenShift - OKD 4.X Lab, Soup to Nuts

+# WIP - This documentation is incomplete.
+Check back often.

 ### Equipment for your lab

 You will need at least one physical server for your lab.
 More is obviously better, but also more expensive.
 I have built my lab around the small form-factor NUC systems that Intel builds.
 My favorite is the [NUC6i7KYK](https://ark.intel.com/content/www/us/en/ark/products/89187/intel-nuc-kit-nuc6i7kyk.html).
 This little guy is about the size of a VHS video tape, remember those... ;-)